natcap/invest.users-guide/source/en/urban_mental_health.rst

 To quantify the economic value of improved mental health outcomes, the model estimates the avoided health costs associated with the number of preventable cases identified in the health impact assessment.

-For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (:math:`PC`) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units per user-defined), as shown in Equation (7).
+For each spatial unit or pixel, the model multiplies the estimated number of preventable cases (:math:`PC`) by the corresponding cost per case (e.g., in USD Purchasing Power Parity (PPP) or local currency units per user-defined), as shown in the equation below.
 This cost can be based on any cost estimates that are available to the user.
 For societal cost used in the sample data, it represents the average economic burden of a single case of a given mental health outcome (e.g., depression or anxiety), including direct healthcare costs, productivity losses, and other social costs.
 If users cannot access societal cost, they can specify any format of estimate for this calculation.

 .. math:: Avoided Cost = Preventable Cases \times Health Cost Rate
+	:label: (umh.
+6)

 .. note:: A negative value for "Avoided Cost" indicates an "Additional Cost" compared to the baseline condition.